Linear Mechanics

 LowLevelFEM.largestPeriodTimeMethod

-Solves the largest period of time for a dynamic problem given by stiffness matrix K and the mass matrix M.
+Solves the largest period of time for a dynamic problem given by stiffness matrix K and the mass matrix M, bc is a vector of BoundaryCondition where the displacement is given.

 Return: Δt